No products in the cart.

 Local SEO keywords only get their own page if you can provide good content.
 If you can’t do that, it’s best to distribute these SEO keywords throughout your website.

-Choose a main keyword for each page.
+Choose the main keyword for each page.
 Although other search terms should also be on a page, your main keyword should be central in the headlines and texts.

 More is not better.
 Better is better.